 Canning with hot jars, hot juice and hot lids is key to attaining a good vacuum seal.

 You need a jar filling set up that makes it possible to pour juice from the siphon hose while the juicer sits on the stove.
 The jar being filled must be a little lower than the juicer in order to siphon out the juice.

 We use a small tall table, placing it in front of the stove, covering it with a towel.
 It’s good to put a medium size bowl on the table in which to place your canning jar.
 This catches any spillage during the filling of the jar.
 Make sure the siphon hose can easily reach the top of the jar to be filled.

-Place towels on the counter where you will be putting the hot jars of juice after they are filled.
+Place towels on the counter where you will be putting the hot jars of homemade tomato juice after they are filled.
 Have clean cotton tea towels ready for covering the top of the jars of juice which keeps them from cooling too quickly.
 This helps to ensure a good vacuum seal.

 Ok, now you’re ready to go!

 Steam Juicing Your Tomatoes!

 - When the water in the Steam Juicer is boiling, pour your first batch of cut up tomatoes into the colander portion of the Steam Juicer and cover with the lid.

 - In about 45 minutes check the progress of the steaming tomatoes and blend (see bellow).
 If you see that juice is collecting in the siphon hose check the juice kettle (the part that has the siphon hose attached) to see how full it is.
 It is important that the juice kettle doesn’t start overflowing into the water part of the pot, losing precious juice.